BlackSnufkin/PT-ToolKit/README.md

 # PT-ToolKit
-Exploits Scripts and other tools that are useful during Penetration-Testing or Red Team engagement Most of the Tools and Script are aimed to Active-Directory environment and windows platfform
+Exploits, Powershell Scripts, Executables that are useful during Penetration-Testing or Red Team engagement Most of the Tools and Script are aimed to Active-Directory environment and windows platfform

 ## Table of Contents